SEB-Core/mongoose-recipes/README.md

 New day.
 Same pattern.

-In `recipeRouter`, We'll set up the method (`DELETE`) with the `router` object and point to the controller function we intend to use for it.
-Just under our `updateRecipeById`:
+In `recipeRouter`, You'll set up the method (`DELETE`) with the `router` object and point to the controller function you intend to use for it.
+Just under your `updateRecipeById`:

 ```js
 router.delete('/:id', )
 ```

-The second argument to `.delete` will be our imported controller (which we have not made yet).
-We'll call it `deleteRecipeById`.
+The second argument to `.delete` will be your imported controller (which you have not made yet).
+You'll call it `deleteRecipeById`.

 Leave this for now.

-In `recipeController.js`, we'll set up this function.
+In `recipeController.js`, you'll set up this function.

-Our models are already imported.
+Your models are already imported.

-Now, let's start making our *async* `deleteRecipeById` function.
+Now, let's start making your *async* `deleteRecipeById` function.

 ```js
 const deleteRecipeById = async (req, res) => {